mulasik/wta/README.md

 In case filtering has been activated in the configuration, THEtool also generates filtered versions of the text history and sentence histories.

 Text history:
-* filtered text history in JSON format
+* text history in JSON format
+* text history in CSV format
-* filtered text versions exported to TXT format
+* all text versions exported to TXT format
-* visualisation of filtered text history in ECM in SVG format
+* visualisation of text history in SVG format

 Sentence histories:
-* filtered sentence histories in JSON format
+* sentence histories in JSON format
+* sentence histories in CSV format
-* filtered sentence histories in TXT format
+* sentence histories in TXT format
-* filtered sentence histories visualisation in SVG format
+* sentence histories visualisation in SVG format
+* visualisation of sentence production stages in SVG format

 ## Key Terms and Their Definitions

+**TRANSFORMATION LAYER**

+**SENTENCE LAYER**

+**BURST LAYER**

 **TPSF (text produced so far)**: The text under production that has been produced up to the given moment in time.
 THEtool stores a given TPSF version as soon as a change in production mode occurs.
 A change in production mode is defined as switching between one of the modes (a) continuous writing at the leading edge of the TPSF (i.e., append) ignoring white insertions, (b) continuous deletion of something, (c) continuous insertion of something into existing text.